 Portugal's Algarve region is a classic destination for family holidays: the moderate climate, fantastic beaches and purpose-built resorts make it especially good for families travelling with small children, while the vast array of sporting options means teenagers will never get bored.
 And whether you’re looking for peace and quiet or something a bit more lively, the wide range of family-friendly accommodation on offer along this coast has it covered.

-The Algarve is also a top spot for golf and tennis – the coast has some of the best courses anywhere in Europe, so if you want to learn with your kids, it’s an ideal place to do so.
+The Algarve is also a top spot for golf and tennis – the coast has some of the best courses anywhere in Europe, so if you want to learn with your kids, it’s an ideal place.
 Many hotels in the region have tennis courts, and coaching is often available.

 Use Albufeira as a stepping stone to some of the Algarve’s best beaches.
 Head 2km east of the resort to Oura for a good selection of bars, restaurants and watersports.
 Further east still, visit the beach at Olhos d’Água, which remains fully integrated into a typical fishing village.